flarum/docs/user/faq.md

 ### How do I translate Flarum into my language?

-We’re currently working on documentation for the language pack creation process.
-We kindly ask that you wait until it is ready before attempting to translate Flarum.
-Thanks for your patience!
+Check out [this page] (https://github.com/Arkinn/docs/blob/master/extend/internationalization.md) on how to translate Flarum!